 Step 2 View the Core Images

-- After looking at the map, above, view the core image here: core picture.
+- After looking at the map, above, view the core image here.
 Note: Once the image loads, it appears on the left side of your screen as a narrow line.
 You may need to click directly on the image to see the image in full size.

 - Examine the different layers of the core and use your sediment cards from Part 1 to find places on the core which represent the 4 sediment types on both the rotating and split core.

 - Now, examine a graphic model of the core you have just viewed which looks like the image below.